Js-Hwang1/CPPFinanceML/README.md

 ## CPPFinanceML

-CPPFINanceML is a personal project that implements fundamental machine learning algorithms from scratch in C++ for financial prediction.
+CPPFinanceML is a personal project that implements fundamental machine learning algorithms from scratch in C++ for financial prediction.
 The project includes implementations of Linear Regression, Support Vector Machines (SVM), and Neural Networks.
 The goal is to provide a comprehensive understanding of these algorithms by building them from the ground up, without relying on external libraries.

 ### Features
 - **Linear Regression:** Implementation of simple and multiple linear regression models.